webb04/React-Checkbox/README.md

 ##### Props

 Neither prop is required.
-Label defaults to null and selected defaults to false;
+Label defaults to `null` and selected defaults to `false`

 | Property | Type | Description
 :---|:---|:---